karma-exchange-org/karma-exchange/TEAM-CONTRIB.md

 The code should ideally be reviewed by someone else in the organization.
 See the [git hub pull tutorial](https://help.github.com/articles/using-pull-requests#managing-pull-requests) to see how pull requests are processed by the code reviewer.

-To incorporate code review feedback just follow the prior modification and push instructions and re-run your tests, but skip the step of creating a new branch:
+To incorporate code review feedback just follow the prior modification and push instructions and re-run your tests, but skip the step of creating a new branch and renaming the branch:

     <make your changes>
     $ mvn appengine:devserver
-    $ git add --all .
+    $ git-commit
-    $ git commit -a
+    $ git-push
-    $ git push origin <my-awesome-feature-branch-name>

 ### Merging the code